-arkc -restore -status -D rstid=3bcc4545
+arkc -restore -status -D rstid=3bcc4545 will return the possible values:

-• "0" The restoration is in progress.
+- 0The restoration is in progress.

-• "1" The restoration needs a new tape.
+- 1The restoration needs a new tape.

-• "2" The restoration is now completed.
+- 2The restoration is now completed.

-• "3" The restoration requires a new drive.
+- 3The restoration requires a new drive.

-If the value returned is "1", the "status" command also displays two values, which are:
+If the value returned is 1, the status command also displays two values, which are:

-• drvname Name of the drive to be used for the new tape. • tpname Name of the new tape to be inserted in the drive.
+- drvnameName of the drive to be used for the new tape. - tpnameName of the new tape to be inserted in the drive.

-If the value returned is "3", the only value displayed will be "drvname", as the restoration only requires a new drive, and not a new drive and a new tape.
+If the value returned is 3, the only value displayed will be dryname, as the restoration only requires a new drive, and not a new drive and a new tape.

-Please note that it is possible to modify the behavior of a restoration in progress by using the "connect" command to modify its parameters.
-For more information on the "connect" command and its uses, please refer to "Modifying a job with the "connect" command" on page 75.
+Please note that it is possible to modify the behavior of a restoration in progress by using the connect command to modify its parameters.
+For more information on the connect command and its uses, please refer to Modifying a job with the connect command on page 73.

-7.9 Displaying additional tape information with "statistics"
+Displaying additional tape information with statistics

-It is possible to obtain detailed statistics on a given tape by using the "statistics" command of arkc.
+It is possible to obtain detailed statistics on a given tape by using the statistics command of arkc.
 This command is especially useful when the time comes to retire a tape at the end of its life and delete it from the Arkeia database.

-The syntax for the "statistics" command is the following one:
+The syntax for the statistics command is the following one:

-arkc -tape -statistics -[D|I<input file>] <parameters...>

-The possible parameters of the "statistics" command are the following:
+arkc -tape -statistics -[D|I<input file>] <parameters...> The possible parameters of the statistics command are the following: